SARS tortured me for 47 days, victim tells Lagos panel

 By Robert Egbe

-The Judicial Panel of Enquiry and Restitution for Victims of SARS related abuses in Lagos, got underway Tuesday with one of the petitioners recounting his Police brutality ordeal.
+The Judicial Panel of Enquiry and Restitution for Victims of SARS-related Abuses in Lagos got underway on Tuesday with one of the petitioners recounting his Police brutality ordeal.

 Okolieagu Obunike, a father of five, told the panel that in 2012, Federal Special Anti-Robbery Squad (FSARS) operatives detained and tortured him for 47 days at their Ikeja office, without trial.

-Obunike alleged that the operatives also stole and sold his car, a Volkswagen bus, land, bags of cement, inverter and carted away all the possessions in his house.
+Obunike alleged that the operatives also carted away all his belongings at home, sold his car, a Volkswagen bus, land, bags of cement and Inverter.

-He testified as the first petitioner since the Governor Babajide Sanwo-Olu set up the nine-member panel on October 15, following weeks of near nationwide #EndSARS protests.
+He testified as the first petitioner since the Governor Babajide Sanwo-Olu set up the nine-member panel on October 15, following weeks of #EndSARS protests across the country.

-SARS – the Special Anti-Robbery Squad – was dissolved by the Inspector-General of Police following protests over the atrocious conduct of the unit.
+SARS was dissolved by the Inspector-General of Police, Mohammed Adamu, following protests over the atrocious conducts of the unit.

-Three other petitioners were scheduled for hearing yesterday.
-They are: a paraplegic on wheelchair, Mr Ndukwe Ekekwe; Olukoya Ogungbeje: and Mr Basil Chetal Ejiagwa.
+Three other petitioners were scheduled for hearing on Tuesday.
+They are: a paraplegic on wheelchair, Ndukwe Ekekwe; Olukoya Ogungbeje: and Basil Chetal Ejiagwa.

 The court granted their applications.

-The testimony of Ekekwe, whose spine was broken after allegedly being thrown from a two-storey building, was adjourned to give the Commissioner of Police in Lagos time to appear and respond to the allegations.
+The testimony of Ekekwe, whose spine was broken after allegedly being thrown from a two-storey building by SARS operatives, was adjourned to give the Commissioner of Police in Lagos time to appear and respond to the allegations.

-Read Also: #EndSARS: 71 docked for alleged looting of malls, warehouse in Kwara

 The panel was scheduled to begin full sitting on Monday, but could not do so because three of its members Rinu Oduala, Temitope Majekodunmi and Lucas Koyejo had yet to be sworn in.